mikro-orm/mikro-orm/docs/docs/guide/04-advanced.md

 ### Awaiting the QueryBuilder

-You can also await the `QueryBuilder` instance, which will automatically execute the `QueryBuilder` and return appropriate response automatically.
-The `QueryBuilder` instance is typed based on usage of `select/insert/update/delete/truncate` methods to one of:
+You can also await the `QueryBuilder` instance, which will automatically execute the `QueryBuilder` and return an appropriate response automatically.
+The `QueryBuilder` instance is typed based on the usage of `select/insert/update/delete/truncate` methods to one of:

 - `SelectQueryBuilder`
     - awaiting yields array of entities (as `qb.getResultList()`)